educelab/ink-id/SubvolumeVisualization/README.md

 * inkid_gradcam.py: Given a CNN model, pre-trained weights, and a subvolume data, produces a 3D rendered image of GradCam.
 * test_volumerenderer.py: a simple test script for testing volume_renderer.py
 * test_gradcam.py: a simple test script for testing inkid_gradcam.py
-* test_combined.py: a simple test script for using inkid_gradcamp.py to producea heatmap and test_volumerenderer.py to visualize it in various ways.
+* test_combined.py: a simple test script for using inkid_gradcam.py to produce heatmap and test_volumerenderer.py to visualize it in various ways.

 # volume_render.py